NextLabsDevelopment/Duty-System/README.md

 ### Customization

 Feel free to customize the system to match your server's specific needs.
-You can modify messages, add more departments, or integrate additional features.